IrushiSalwathura/special-requests-management-api/README.md

 # NestJS Backend API

 ## Getting Started
-This guide walks you through setting up a NestJS backend API project.
+This guide walks you through setting up this NestJS backend API project.

 ### Prerequisites
 Ensure you have the following installed: